awesumness1234/Taskify/README.md

 # Taskify
-Taskify is a simple and intuitive task management application built using the MERN stack (MongoDB, Express.js, React, Node.js) with Tailwind CSS for sleek, responsive UI design.
-Easily add, manage, and track your daily tasks to stay organized and boost your productivity.
+Taskify is a simple and intuitive task management application built using the MERN stack — MongoDB, Express.js, React (JavaScript), and Node.js — along with HTML and Tailwind CSS for a sleek, responsive, and modern user interface.
+The application allows users to easily add, manage, and track daily tasks, helping them stay organized and boost productivity.